 Module Committee Members:

-- Prof. Lajwanti P. Chatani, University of Baroda
+- Prof. Lajwanti P. Chatani, The M. S. University of Baroda

 - Prof. Florian Hoffmann, Pontifícia Universidade Católica do Rio de Janeiro